Lease review

 • Can I negotiate a lease?

 Yes — especially in soft markets.
-Common asks: lower deposit, shorter notice for non-renewal, longer cure period for late rent, pet allowance, and smaller late fees.
+Common asks: a lower deposit, shorter notice for non-renewal, a longer cure period for late rent, a pet allowance, and smaller late fees.
+Reviewing the lease first tells you exactly which clauses are worth pushing back on.

 • What's a normal security deposit?

 Typically 1–2 months' rent, depending on jurisdiction.
-Some places cap deposits by law.
+Some places cap deposits by law and set deadlines for returning them.
 Check your local rules.

 • Should I sign a lease the day I see it?

-No. Tenant law is highly local.
-For disputes or unusual terms, talk to a tenant-rights attorney or your local housing authority.
+No. Our review is for informational purposes only and is not a substitute for advice from a licensed lawyer.
+Tenant law is highly local — for disputes or unusual terms, talk to a tenant-rights attorney or your local housing authority.

 FreeContractReviewer.com provides AI-generated information to help you understand possible contract issues.
 It is not legal advice and does not replace a qualified lawyer.